-For the six months ended June 30, 2023 and 2022 In US Dollars, unless otherwise stated
+For the nine months ended September 30, 2023 and 2022 In US Dollars, unless otherwise stated

 Due to timing for completion of the Agreement and Due Diligence, GAMC made a final \$25,000 claim purchase payment due to Nevada Sunrise LLC on June 15, 2023, and made an advance royalty payment due to BL Exploration on June 15, 2023.
-Upon signing of the Agreement, LGUSC will reimburse GAMC for these payments.
-Should the Agreement not be executed, no payment will be due.
+Upon signing of the Agreement, LGUSC reimbursed GAMC for these payments.